 Kansas provides numerous state parks that invite residents and visitors to explore Kansas outdoors.
 Whatever your interest — hiking, camping, wildlife watching, fishing, bike riding, horseback riding, hunting, or just plain relaxing, a Kansas state park has what you’re looking for.
 Most offer utility and primitive camping and access to lakes, trails, and wildlife areas.
 A few are preserved natural areas, so you can enjoy unspoiled, wild Kansas.
 Many parks also host events such as concerts, festivals, and competitions.

-Cedar Bluff State Park – Just 13 miles south of Interstate 70 in northwest Kansas, is Cedar Bluff State Park.
-The park straddles Cedar Bluff Reservoir: the Bluffton Area on the north shore, and the Page Creek Area on the south shore.
+Cedar Bluff State Park – Just 13 miles south of Interstate 70 in northwest Kansas is Cedar Bluff State Park.
+The park straddles Cedar Bluff Reservoir: the Bluffton Area on the north shore and the Page Creek Area on the south shore.
 Camping, boating, outdoor sports, wildlife viewing, and other opportunities are available in the park.
-Together with a unique look into Kansas‘ history, the many activities available at Cedar Bluff make it a quality destination.
+With a unique look into Kansas‘ history, the many activities available at Cedar Bluff make it a quality destination.
 Cedar Bluff State Park is located in Ellis, Kansas.

-Cheney State Park – Cheney Reservoir was constructed by the Bureau of Reclamation with final construction completed in 1964.
-Its major uses include fish and wildlife management, recreation, flood control, and water supply for the city of Wichita.
-The reservoir complex consists of 9,537 acres of water at conservation pool, 5,249 acres of wildlife area, and 1,913 acres of state park.
+Cheney State Park – Cheney Reservoir was constructed by the Bureau of Reclamation, with final construction completed in 1964.
+Its major uses include fish and wildlife management, recreation, flood control, and water supply for Wichita.
+The reservoir complex consists of 9,537 acres of water at the conservation pool, 5,249 acres of wildlife area, and 1,913 acres of state park.
 The reservoir is located 17 miles west of Wichita in Cheney, Kansas.

-Crawford State Park – The 150-acre lake was constructed by the Civilian Conservation Corps on the Drywood Creek in the early 1930s.
+Crawford State Park – The 150-acre lake was constructed by the Civilian Conservation Corps on Drywood Creek in the early 1930s.
 Shortly thereafter, a fish hatchery was built below the dam.
 In 1965, Crawford State Park was established.
-One of the most beautiful parks in the state, Crawford is located on the edge of the Ozarks.
+One of the most beautiful parks in the state, Crawford is located on the Ozarks’ edge.
 Redbud trees offer spectacular beauty in spring, plus multicolored foliage in the fall.
 The area provides an unequaled opportunity for wildlife and scenic adventures.
 There are two recorded archaeological sites identified within the boundaries of Crawford State Park.
-It is located nine miles north of Girard, Kansas on Highway 7.
+It is located nine miles north of Girard, Kansas, on Highway 7.

 Eisenhower State Park – A 1,785-acre park of rolling hills with 18 miles of trails, miles of horseback riding trails, playground, beach, horseshoe pits, sand volleyball court, and basketball court for your family gatherings.
 Eisenhower State Park is located on the North shore of Melvern Lake, about 10 miles northwest of Melvern, Kansas.